Skip to article frontmatterSkip to article content

 EOSearch

-Once we selected our dataset of interest, we can define the search criteria to find data inside the chosen dataset.
+In this section, we define the search criteria to find data inside the chosen dataset.

 # Import necessary libraries